Vishweshwar-6/Machine-Translation-using-NLP-and-Deep-Learning/README.md

  - **machine_translation.ipynb**: This is the main Jupyter notebook that contains the code for preprocessing the dataset, defining the model, training the model, and evaluating it.
   - **requirements.txt**: A file that contains the list of Python packages and dependencies required to run the project.
   - **.gitignore**: A file to specify which files/folders to ignore when pushing the project to GitHub.
+  - **dataset**: The file spa.txt is the dataset used in this project.

-  Key Steps in the Project
+# Key Steps in the Project
   - **Data Preprocessing**: The source and target language sentences are tokenized and padded to ensure uniform length.
 We use libraries like nltk and TensorFlow for this step.
   - **Model Definition**: We define an encoder-decoder architecture with attention using Keras's high-level APIs.
 The encoder processes the input sequence, and the decoder generates the output sequence, guided by the attention mechanism.
   - **Training**: The model is trained using pairs of input (source language) and output (target language) sentences, with categorical cross-entropy as the loss function and Adam as the optimizer.